 How does Monzo work?

-If you apply for an account, you’ll be issued with a bright coral contactless Mastercard.
+Monzo works in a very similar way to any normal current account.
+When you apply for an account, you’ll be issued with a bright coral contactless Mastercard.

 The card is controlled via the app, which offers instant notifications when transactions are made.

 To help you see where your money goes each month, all transactions are broken down into the following 12 categories:

 - Eating Out

 - Personal Care